WHAT IS AN INSTALLMENT LOAN?

 Increasingly, using credit is a crucial part of American life.
 Credit is necessary for just about any big purchase, such as buying a home or vehicle.
 And even if you don’t have to rely on credit for a big purchase, having a good credit score is often vital for renting an apartment or even scoring a job.

-Today we’ll be teaching you everything you need to know about installment loans, which are likely the most popular form of loan out there.
+We’ll be teaching you everything you need to know about installment loans, which are likely the most popular form of loan out there.
 Read on to get the full scoop on installment loans, so you can determine if they’re right for you.

 Installment loans are commonly used in today’s society.